Monday, May 29, 2023

 Concluding a Thanksgiving meal without feeling like you’ll have to roll away from the table is an anomaly of sorts.
-There’s no American meal that’s more proud of the fact that it leads to overeating than this one.
-It’s a habit that’s very likely to continue, even if you want to stay healthy or avoid feeling like crap afterwards.
+There’s no American meal more proud of the fact it leads to overeating than this one.
+It’s a habit very likely to continue, even if you want to stay healthy or avoid feeling like crap afterwards.

 Aside from the dinner part of Thanksgiving, this holiday is also filled with tons of eating and drinking throughout the day.
 By the time you sit down to eat, you’re probably already well on your way to being full.